cchitsiang/awesome-stars/topics.md

 ## docker

+- [meysamhadeli/awesome-dotnet-tips](https://github.com/meysamhadeli/awesome-dotnet-tips) - A curated list of awesome tips and tricks, resources, videos and articles in .net, software architecture, microservice and cloud-native
 - [FurlanLuka/microservice-stack](https://github.com/FurlanLuka/microservice-stack) - A suite of tools that aim to help developers create microservice architectures
+- [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
+Showcase the content you create and your projects in one place.
+Make it easier for people to find, follow and subscribe.
 - [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 7 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning